 The Old Bell Inn – Not only is it home to a record-breaking selection of gin, The Old Bell Inn is also a properly decent country pub.
 We’re talking top-notch Sunday roasts, pies and puddings, steaks, burgers and hand-cut chunky chips.

 Diggle Lock – Diggle Lock is one of the hottest hangouts in the north west, never mind in Saddleworth, turning an old textile mill into a daytime restaurant and pantry store.
-The team is focused on serving up ‘city centre sophistication’ in the beautiful countryside, with a menu of massive brunches and sandwiches, excellent coffee, and two-for-£12 cocktails.
+The team is focused on serving up ‘city centre sophistication’ in the beautiful countryside, with a menu of massive brunches and sandwiches, excellent coffee and cocktails.
 You can even order dog-friendly sides, like peanut butter or black pudding, for your pooch.

 The White Hart – For a pint with a view, The White Hart at Lydgate is arguably the best in the UK.
 This brilliant gastropub has earned plenty of critical acclaim for its food, but it still keeps the cosy community spirit of a village pub (complete with real ales, a roaring fire, and a lengthy wine list).